tommynurwantoro/myteambot/README.md

-# Act BL Bot
+# My Team Bot

-Telegram bot for some activities in ACT (my team)
+Telegram bot for some activities in my team

 ## Owner